ngocthieuff/web3-learning-patrick/Lesson 1: Blockchain Basics/High-level fundamentals.md

 - Is used to decide which chain is the "correct" chain.
 - The most difficult chain, maybe.

+### Sharding:

+Sharding splits a blockchain company's entire network into smaller partitions, known as "**shards**".

+Sharding is a solution to the scalability problem, a sharded blockchain really just means that it's going to be a blockchain of blockchains.

+There is main chain thats going to coordinate everything amongst several chains that hook into this main chain.
+This means that there's more chains for people to make transactions on, effectively increasing the amount of block space.
+Sharding can greatly increase the number of transactions on a blockchain layer one.

+#### Layer 1:

+Base layer blockchain implementation.

+#### Layer 2:

+Any application built on top of a layer 1.

+### Recap:

+The bigger the blockchain, the more secure.

+Sharding and Rollups are scalability solution.

+Only so many transactions can fit into a block.

+Gas prices are how much it costs to perform executions on-chain.

 ### Reference:

 - [Understanding Blockchain Consensus Mechanisms](https://www.youtube.com/watch?v=ojxfbN78WFQ)